marl/medleydb/README.md

 from medleydb import multitrack as M
 ```

-To load the dataset (location specified in config.yaml):
+To load the dataset to a dictionary (keyed by track id):
 ```python
 dataset = M.dataset_utils.load_dataset()
 ```